The Reef Trust

 The Reef Trust Tender – Wet Tropics Programme has been identified as a phase one investment for the Reef Trust and targets the greatest water quality risk to the Great Barrier Reef: nitrogen discharge from the Wet Tropics.

-Reef Trust Tender – Wet Tropics is a $5 million Programme that provides financial incentives to sugar cane farmers in the Wet Tropics to improve nitrogen use efficiency and farm sustainability.
+The Reef Trust Tender – Wet Tropics Programme will provide up to $5 million in financial incentives to sugar cane farmers in the Wet Tropics to improve nitrogen use efficiency and farm sustainability.
 Participation in the Programme is voluntary and sugar cane farmers can determine their own nitrogen use efficiency targets and cost-effective means of achieving those targets.

-The first stage of the Programme, the expression of interest stage, closed on the 18th of December 2014 with significant interest received from farmers across the Wet Tropics.
+The first stage of the Programme, the expression of interest stage, closed in December 2014.

-The Programme is delivered in partnership with the Service Provider, Terrain NRM.
+The Programme is delivered in partnership with Terrain NRM.

-Further information on Reef Trust Tender - Wet Tropics, including the Competitive Tender, key dates and the Programme guidelines can be found at: www.environment.gov.au/reef-trust-tender.
+Further information on Reef Trust Tender - Wet Tropics can be found at: www.environment.gov.au/reef-trust-tender.

 Reef Trust discussion paper - consultation period